realatharv/passwordgen/README.md

 ``git clone https://github.com/realatharv/passwordgen``

-After doing this, open the passwordgen folder and run the ``main.py`` file and in a second the password generator will be on your screen.
+After doing this, open the passwordgen folder and run the ``main.py`` file.
 ![Screenshot of the app](https://github.com/realatharv/passwordgen/blob/main/Capture.PNG)

 PS- Whenever you click on generate the password automatically gets copied.